[This article was last updated on November 9, 2017]

 Mavic says that Road UST is going through the approval process to become a standard recognised by both ISO (International Organization for Standardization) and ETRTO (European Tyre and Rim Technical Organisation) working groups.

-What are the tubeless advantages?
+What are the advantages of tubeless?

 Why go tubeless at all then?
-The main advantage, and it’s a big one, is the largely reduced risk of puncturing.
+The main advantage, and it’s a big one, is the substantially reduced risk of puncturing.
 There is no inner tube to puncture, whether from sharp objects penetrating the tyre or, more rarely, pinch flats when the inner tube is squashed between the rim and tyre.

-To get the best out of tubeless, and to provide the extra puncture resistance in the absence of the inner tube, there is one extra ingredient that is needed: liquid latex sealant.
+To get the best out of tubeless, and to provide the extra puncture resistance in the absence of the inner tube, there is one extra ingredient that is needed: liquid sealant.
 This sloshes around inside the tyre and then reacts with air when the tyre casing is punctured, and plugs the hole.
 It can seal most small holes caused by flint or thorns and while you might suffer a small drop in pressure, you can continue riding.

 They’re faster.
 Because there aren't two layers of material (tyre and tube) pressing against each other and the tyre can deform more easily, the rolling resistance is often claimed to be lower.
 If German tyre company Schwalbe's claims are to be believed, its latest One Pro tubeless tyre is the fastest tyre it has ever manufactured.
 It could be just saying this to sell tyres of course, but it still produces top-end clincher and tubular tyres, so it’s not like it has abandoned traditional tyre technology just yet.